Leicester City F.C.: Managerial history

-Leicester City's current manager Brendan Rodgers is the club's 48th permanent manager.
+Leicester City's current manager is Martí Cifuentes, who was appointed on 15 July 2025.

 Nigel Pearson and Peter Hodge have both had two separate spells in charge of the club.
-Dave Bassett also had a second spell as caretaker manager after his spell as permanent manager.
+Dave Bassett also had a second spell as caretaker manager after his spell as permanent coach.
 Up until Peter Hodge was hired after World War I, the club had no official manager.
 A nominal role of secretary/manager was employed, though the board and the selection committee took control of most team affairs.
-It was Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection and tactics.
+It was Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection, and tactics.
 Though Hodge was originally also titled "secretary/manager" he has retrospectively been named as the club's first official "manager."

 Records and statistics

 Graham Cross holds the record for the most Leicester appearances, with the defender playing 600 games between 1960 and 1976, increased from 599 following the club's decision to incorporate the 1971 Charity Shield into official records.
 However, Adam Black holds the record for the most appearances in the league with 528 between 1920 and 1935.

 Striker Arthur Chandler is currently the club's all-time record goal scorer, netting 273 in his 12 years at the club; he also found the net in 8 consecutive matches in the 1924–25 season.
 The most goals managed in a single season for the club is 44 by Arthur Rowley, in the 1956–57 season.
 The fastest goal in the club's history was scored by Matty Fryatt, when he netted after just nine seconds against Preston North End in April 2006.

-Jamie Vardy broke the Premier League record for scoring 13 goals in 11 consecutive league games, in the 2015–16 Premier League season.
-Vardy is also the ninth player to score 20 top-flight goals in a season, following Arthur Chandler, Ernie Hine, Arthur Rowley, Jimmy Walsh, Ken Keyworth, Jackie Sinclair, Frank Worthington and Gary Lineker.
-Vardy's goal at Sunderland on 10 April 2016 saw him become the first player since Gary Lineker in 1984–85 to score 20 top flight goals for the club, having already become Leicester's highest Premier League scorer in a single season.
+Jamie Vardy broke the Premier League record by scoring in 11 consecutive Premier League games, scoring 13 in the process during the 2015–16 Premier League season.
+Vardy's goal at Sunderland on 10 April 2016 saw him become the first Leicester player since Gary Lineker in 1984–85 to score 20 top flight goals for the club, having already become Leicester's highest Premier League scorer in a single season, ultimately finishing with 23 and the Premier League Golden Boot for the season.

-The record transfer fee paid by Leicester for a player was in the reigon of £32 to £40 million for midfielder Youri Tielemans from AS Monaco.
-The highest transfer fee received for a Leicester player was approximately £80 million from Manchester United for Harry Maguire; at the time of the transfer this was the eleventh highest ever fee, the highest ever move between two English teams and the highest ever for a defender.
+The record transfer fee paid by Leicester for a player was in the region of £32-to-40 million for midfielder Youri Tielemans from AS Monaco.
+The highest transfer fee received for a Leicester player was approximately £80 million from Manchester United for Harry Maguire; at the time of the transfer this was the eleventh-highest-ever fee, the highest-ever move between two English teams, and the highest-ever for a defender.